bashcr00k/ProcessHollowing/README.md

 i would really appreciate some help if anyone can tell whats wrong please contact me

+here are some possible causes that might be why it crashes and gives that error :

+- not resolving the iat table (even tho i saw some codes online that didn't resolve it but still when i tried them i got the same error)

+- a problem with my envi so if you try it and it works for you please enform me

 -------------------------

 # HACK THE PLANET